-When April 15th rolls around, many self-employed professionals —whether they are self -employed full-time or part-time — run into confusion about filing their income taxes.
-WHen you’re in a salaried position, your state and federal taxes are subtracted from your paycheck automatically —often with a matching contribution from your employer.
+When April 15th rolls around, many self-employed professionals —whether they are self -employed full-time or part-time — run into confusion about filing self-employment income taxes.
+When you’re in a salaried position, your state and federal taxes are subtracted from your paycheck automatically —often with a matching contribution from your employer.
 When you are self-employed, you don’t have this privilege and must do all the legwork yourself.
 But don’t be discouraged.
 By following a few simple steps —and with Advanced Tax Solutions in your corner, filing self-employment taxes in Denver can be a breeze.
-Denver-area professionals who work as independent contractors, or who operate sole proprietorships are deemed to be "self employed" in the eyes of Colorado tax laws.
+Denver-area professionals who work as independent contractors or who operate sole proprietorships are deemed to be "self-employed" in the eyes of Colorado tax laws.

 When you work with the competent tax pros at Advanced Tax Solutions, you can get through tax season with the confidence of knowing your taxes will be handled in a fast, organized manner that spares you from unnecessary payments while maximizing both your state and federal returns.
 Advanced Tax Solutions has years of experience helping both independent contractors and self-employed professionals navigate the tricky maze of income tax.
 Before you get started, here are some tax times every self-employed professional in Denver should keep in mind.